Pan-Turkism: In scientific term

 Philip L. Kohl notes that the above-mentioned theories are nothing more than "incredible myths".
 Nevertheless, the promotion of these theories have "taken on large-scale proportions" in countries such as Turkey and Azerbaijan.
-Often associated with Greek, Assyrian and Armenian genocide denial, pan-Turkic pseudoscience has received extensive state and state-backed non-governmental support, and is taught all the way from elementary school to the highest level of universities in such countries.
+Often associated with Greek, Assyrian and Armenian genocide denial, and deeply associated with Neo-Ottomanism and wider Turkic imperialism, pan-Turkic pseudoscience has received extensive state and state-backed non-governmental support, and is taught all the way from elementary school to the highest level of universities in such countries, and have recently expanded to even countries like Kazakhstan and Uzbekistan, alongside other Turkic groups elsewhere.
 Turkish and Azerbaijani students are imbued with textbooks which make "absurdly inflated" claims which state that all Eurasian nomads, including the Scythians, and all civilizations on the territory of the Ottoman Empire, such as Sumer, ancient Egypt, ancient Greece, and the Byzantine Empire, were of Turkic origin.
 Konstantin Sheiko and Stephen Brown explain the reemergence of such pseudo-history as a form of national therapy, helping its proponents cope with the failures of the past.

+Criticism among other Turkic groups

+There have been an increasing criticism among Central Asian Turks about pan-Turkism being more, or less, just a simply clouded version of Turkish imperialism promoted by Turkey and Azerbaijan, in a form of an Islamised "Oghuzification" of Turkic identity, while ignoring the complex history of Turkic peoples as a dispersed and divided groups with multiple ethnicities and religious affiliations like how Tuvans are Turkic Buddhists, or Gagauz being Turkic Christians; some have compared it to pan-Slavism, pan-Arabism, pan-Asianism, pan-Germanism and pan-Africanism — both failed because of unrealistic claims.
+Additionally, constant warfare between Turkic tribes and different civilisational paths, something that also occurred with the Arab, Slavic, Asian, Germanic and African groups, such as the war between Oghuz-led Ottoman Empire and Timurid Empire, or even the violent oppression of the supposedly "Altaic" Koreans by fellow "Altaic" Japanese during the 20th century, are also another focal point to question the motive of Turkic/Turan/Altaic unity with little recognition of the deep differences underneath; such criticism is also shared by numerous non-Central Asian scholars abroad.

+A 2019 documentary about Gagauz people had raised this issue of this pan-Turkist ideology promoted by Turkey and Azerbaijan, as the Gagauz, due to their Christian faith, have suffered discrimination by other Turkic groups for being non-Muslims, plus their displacement from Anatolia and the Balkans due to Ottoman and Turkish policies.